Zirakpur: History

 Zirakpur got its name from a small village, which is now a part of the present Zirakpur town.
 For long it remained a bunch of small villages located along the Chandigarh-Ambala highway.
 Then Chandigarh started to expand, and these villages started to seem like a part of Chandigarh.
 Before the year 2000, the city had a population of less than twenty thousand.
 Soon a small village Baltana, which is a part of Zirakpur now, started having some population growth being near Panchkula and Chandigarh.
 The upcoming 5500-acre GMADA Aerotropolis project near Dayalpura has increased the interest of investors in the region.

-Municipal committee

-Presently Zirakpur has a municipal committee.
-As the town has grown large with a considerable population, there is a demand that the town needs to have a municipal corporation.

 Public transport and traffic

 Zirakpur is well connected through air-conditioned and non-air-conditioned local buses with Chandigarh, Panchkula and other neighbouring areas.
 The inter-state buses going from Chandigarh to Delhi, Patiala, Rajpura, Bathinda and most of the northern cities of Haryana pass through Zirakpur.
 Zirakpur is located on the Ambala-Chandigarh highway and the Patiala-Shimla highway.
 The nearest railway station is Chandigarh, which is around 7 km from Zirakpur.
 The nearest airport is situated in Chandigarh at around 5 km from Zirakpur.

 The Municipal authorities in Zirakpur have been under sharp criticism from the various resident associations of the area for not maintaining the roads and thereby leading to dangerous situations for the people commuting.

 The process to divide Zirakpur into various sectors like Chandigarh has been initiated, as per the latest Municipal Council meeting.
 There has been a demand to name Zirakpur as "South Chandigarh", and sectors numbers starting from 201 onwards.
 This would give unique sector numbers to the whole Tricity, with Panchkula sector numbers starting from 301 and Mullanpur sector numbers starting from 401, thus making addresses short and removing confusion arising from the same sector numbers in adjoining towns.